deepskystacker/DSS/Installers/README.txt

 6. Bug fix: Incorrect master flat files were created when bias frames were being used.
 This bug was introduced during the development of 6.1.0.

-7. Change vcpkg.json file so that Exiv2 png file support is included (along with bmff).
+7. Update build so that Exiv2 png file support is included (along with bmff).
     This fixes the problem where an assertion was thrown when opening PNG files.

 8. Bug fix: Nasty problem with save/restore of Workspace settings to and from files.
 Trailing end-of-line wasn't